mtsmn/IoT/message_hub.md

 5. Click **Authorize**.
 6. In the Authorization dialog box, click **Confirm**.

-Your device data is now stored in your {{site.data.keyword.messagehub}}.
+Your device data is now stored in your {{site.data.keyword.messagehub}} instance.